chingu-voyages/voyage-project-aihelper/README.md

 stretch goals.
 Make sure that any of these you choose to implement match the capabilities of your tier.

+* [ ] Add acceptance criteria to your readme for any stretch goals you choose to implement.
 * [ ] Allow the user to display more information about how to use each field in the input form.
 This should be implemented individually for each field.
 * [ ] Personalize the application by collecting the user's name and including it